 WURC is the portal for engineering to speak with one voice to governments and UN.
-WURC is the focal point for the WFEO Standing Technical Committees’ activities with UN 17 Sustainable Development Goals.
+WURC is the focal point for the WFEO members and committees activities with UN 17 Sustainable Development Goals.–K.N.
+Gunalan, Chair of WURC (USA)

 The WFEO-UN Relations Committee (WURC) was created in September 2011 with the mission of acting as the WFEO interface with different UN agencies as well as intergovernmental organizations requiring engineering content, systems, methodologies and analyses.